mjwedan/First-Project/README.md

 # First-Project
 First Project For Lesley Advanced Web Projects
 This project will be a simple static website.
 First edit via VS Code.
+Changes